xTEddie/OpenGLNotes/README.md

   }
 ```

-- The function checks if the key pressed is the escape key and if it was pressed
+- The function checks if the key pressed is the escape key and if it was pressed (not release)

 The last thing to do is to register the callback function